Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 Soft skill examples include problem-solving, discipline, empathy, adaptability, and initiative.

-How to Include Soft skills into Your Resume or Cover letters
+How to Include Soft Skills in Your Resume or Cover Letter

 Level Up Your Soft Skills: They Are Your Superpowers